 Dogs are more prone to develop seizures than cats.
 Among the dog breeds most often affected are:

 Some large-breed dogs develop seizures because they are genetically predisposed to epilepsy.
 Among them are the Shepherds and Retrievers: German Shepherd, Belgian Tervuren, Australian Shepherd, Labrador Retriever, and Golden Retriever.

-Herding dogs with multi-drug resistant 1 (MDR1) gene maydevelop seizures when exposed to particular drugs, such as Ivermectin.
+Herding dogs with multi-drug resistant 1 (MDR1) gene maydevelop seizures when exposed to particular drugs.
 Veterinarians in these cases generally prescribe drugs given daily for a specified period of time or a combination of lower dose medication in an effort to reduce the risk of seizures or other adverse reactions.

 Dog breeds that may have the MDR1 gene include the Australian Shepherd, Border Collie, Collie, German Shepherd, Longhaired Whippet, McNab, Old English Sheepdog, Shetland Sheepdog, and Silken Windhound.
 To learn more about which drugs cause seizures and how to have your dog tested for the MDR1 gene, visit the Agility and Working Dog Section.

 Seizures occur in small dogs that have malformed skulls, malformed brains, or hypoglycemia (a condition that occurs when blood sugar is too low).
 Newborn and infant pets of small-breed dogs, especially Chihuahuas and Yorkshire Terriers, are prone to seizures because they have little body fat and no significant carbohydrate stores to metabolize when their blood sugar is low (hypoglycemia).
 These pets also have little stomachs so they cannot eat enough in a single meal to sustain them for a very long time.